 The only company that agreed to 250 pesos / $13.50, and left two hours later was Lalo Tours.
 This includes transportation to and from the Laguna Manialtepec dock, and about an hour boat excursion.

 The tourist kiosk and several other companies scheduled pick-up just before sunset and well before moonset.

-Believe it or not, a lot of your time on a Laguna de Manialtepec touris spent getting a tour of the hostels in Puerto Escondido.
+Believe it or not, a lot of your time on the tour spent doing the rounds of the hostels in Puerto Escondido.